3 Things You Should Know About Foraminal Narrowing

 Schedule a Consultation with an Experienced Spine Specialist at NJ Spine & Orthopedic

 While foraminal narrowing can be a painful and debilitating condition, it is treatable.
+Neural foraminal stenosis occurs when the openings for the spinal nerves become narrowed, leading to symptoms that require specialist care.
 With the right diagnosis and treatment plan, foraminal narrowing patients can experience long-term relief from this condition.
 Non-surgical treatments such as physical therapy, pain medication, and corticosteroid injections are typically the first line of defense.
 If these methods fail to provide adequate relief, surgery may be recommended to relieve nerve compression and improve spinal function.

 At NJ Spine & Orthopedic, we specialize in diagnosing and treating spinal conditions, including foraminal narrowing.
 Our experienced spine and orthopedic specialists are dedicated to offering you the highest quality of care.
 We provide a personalized treatment plan tailored to meet your needs and help you achieve optimal relief from foraminal stenosis.
 To schedule an appointment and learn more about our services, contact us online or call us at (866) 553-0612 today.